clusterio/clusterio/docs/writing-plugins.md

 Communicating with Factorio
 ---------------------------

-For pushing data into Factorio there's RCON which lets you send arbitrary Lua command to invoke whatever code you want in the game.
+For pushing data into Factorio there's RCON, which lets you send arbitrary Lua commands to invoke whatever code you want in the game.
-This is done by calling sendRcon method on the instance's server object.
+This is done by calling the `sendRcon` method on the instance's server object.
 For example:

     async onStart() {